ajb601/TaskPlan/USERSTORIES.md

 - Users can mark tasks as complete and delete/edit tasks

 # User Story 3
-USER STORY: As a user, I want to be able create named to-do lists for tasks and view all of my named lists in the TaskPlan app
+USER STORY: As a user, I want to be able to view my created tasks in a calendar view in the TaskPlan app as well as see the details of my created task including ETA.
 ACCEPTANCE CRITERIA:
-- A central screen to view all named lists
+- A calendar screen to view tasks in a calendar view
-- A "create list" button to create a new list
-- A text box to enter the name for my new list
-- Add new list to database upon creation
+- Clicking on a task will display its details
+- Easy navigation through months, days, years

 # User Story 4
-USER STORY: As a user, I want to be able to delete my named to-do lists for tasks in the TaskPlan app ACCEPTANCE CRITERIA:
+USER STORY: As a user, I want to be able to easily delete my created tasks when I am done with them/do not want them anymore using the TaskPlan app.
-- A hamburger menu inside a named list screen
-- A "delete list" option inside the hamburger menu that deletes the list from the list view
+ACCEPTANCE CRITERIA:
+- The app provides a delete option
+- Deleting should be safe and not cause issues with other bits of information
+- A prompt should appear allowing the user to confirm the delete
-- List is removed from database upon deletion
+- Tasks should be subsequently removed from the database after deletion

 # User Story 5
 USER STORY:  As a user, I want to be able to be reminded of when I should leave my house to be on time with TaskPlan.